AkshayAgarwal007/Jekyll-Mono/README.md

 6. **View your site** at http://127.0.0.1:4000/

 7. If you make any changes to _config.yml you'll need to rebuild the site using `jekyll build` and then again a `jekyll serve` to serve it.
-You'll need to do a rebuild only if you want to see the changes locally, else you can simply commit your changes and push them to your Github repo, Github pages will rebuild and serve your website.
+You'll need to do a rebuild only if you want to see the changes locally, else you can simply commit your changes and push them to your GitHub repo, GitHub pages will rebuild and serve your website.

 ## Credits